pereznetworks/TD-Project9/README.md

   If you are a Developer and/or a Team Treehouse Project Reviewer...

-    or just someone who dares to tinker with code in Node.js and React

-    and you want to modify, build and/or run this app...
+  When cloning and/or downloading this repo,

+    before running npm start...

+    cd to project9-gallery-app
+      this is the folder the code and npm package.json are located

-    then you are welcome to click on the link below...
+    Your are welcome to read the Developer-how-to using the link below...

   [README.MD for building and running the TD-Project9/project9-gallery-app](https://github.com/pereznetworks/TD-Project9/tree/master/project9-gallery-app)